 Luckily for us, AI is – once again – here to help.
 For example, with Google’s Attribution tool, you can get immensely deeper insights into your marketing campaigns than before.

 What does this new tool bring to the table?

 Previously, you’d only get data on the last touch point the customer had made before making a purchase on your website.
 That is, if someone bought one of your products after clicking on a paid ad, the only data you’d get is that your paid ads convert, and you should invest more into them.

 However, that data doesn’t account for the entire journey the buyer might have gone on before clicking on that ad.
-Perhaps they read an article of yours, or found your Facebook page before clicking on the add.
+Perhaps they read an article of yours or found your Facebook page before clicking on the ad.
 Perhaps by the time they clicked on your paid ad, they were already ready to buy.

 And that changes the picture a bit, doesn’t it?
-Now, Google Attribution’s task is to account for the entire customer’s journey, and to provide you data accordingly.
+Now, Google Attribution’s task is to account for the entire customer’s journey and to provide you with data accordingly.

 AI is not solely a marketing tool, nor it only a way to reduce costs or improve efficiency.
 AI is a technology that can be used to create tools that improve most any part of your business.

 That’s why you shouldn’t dive into the world of AI-enhanced tools out there, looking to implement everything right away.
 Instead, recognize the next logical step for your business, and only then look for possible AI solutions for your problem.